stronnag/box2perm/README.md

 ianv 2.5 changes the `aux` mode ID from using a `boxId` to a `permanentId`.

-* `boxid`s are not guaranteed to be constant between releases
+* `boxid` are not guaranteed to be constant between releases
-* `permid`s are guaranteed to be constant between releases (the clue is in the name).
+* `permanentId` are guaranteed to be constant between releases (the clue is in the name).

 **This is a one-off change that is intrusive and disruptive for inav 2.5 but will result in a more consistent user experience in the future.**